bug400/pyilper/INSTALL.md

     apt install ./pyilper_X.Y.Z_all.deb

 This will also install additional software components, which are necessary to run pyILPER.

+**Note:** This command installs the software package from a downloaded file, not from a repository.
+To obtain a new version of the software, you must download the corresponding deb package and install it using the command above.
+The previous program version will then be overwritten.

-After that, pyILPER cann be called with:
+After installing the .deb package, pyILPER cann be called with:

     pyiler

 from the command line.

 For non DEBIAN Linux systems you should try to install the [required components](#requirements) from the distribution repositories.